manvivrati/manvivrati/README.md

   <h4> She / Her :woman: </h4>
 </div>
 <p align="center">Currently an undergraduate pursuing Bachelors in Technology in Computer Science and Engineering from Mody University, India.
-<p align="center">Fast lerner and a smart working person.
-Full stack developer and aiming to become a Data scientist.
+<p align="center">Fast learner and a smart working person.
+Full stack developer and aiming to become a Data Scientist.
 Want to find the right exposure and grow.
 Wish to contribute to the society with my technical skills.

 ---
 ## :iphone: Let's Connect